projectriff/projectriff.io/_posts/2019-04-09-announcing-riff-0-3-0.md

 Since we anticipate replacing the existing Channels and Subscriptions with new Stream and Processor resources, aligned with stream-oriented Function Invokers, we are [deprecating](https://github.com/projectriff/riff/pull/1237) the use of Channel and Subscription resources in this release.

-You can follow our roadmap for serverless stream processing in [riff issue #1159](https://github.com/projectriff/riff/issues/1159).
+You can follow our [roadmap for serverless stream processing](https://github.com/projectriff/riff/issues/1159).